 Borgata is seeking assets or cash to satisfy a judgment of $10.16 million against the poker superstar.
 The judgment’s amount would effectively repay the casino for Ivey’s disputed baccarat win.

 Borgata pursued this line of legal recourse after Ivey indicated that his New Jersey assets were insufficient to cover the judgment amount.
-Federal Judge Noah S. Hillman granted Borgata’s motion to cast a wider net in its hunt for relief.
+Federal Judge Noel S. Hillman granted Borgata’s motion to cast a wider net in its hunt for relief.

 A brief history of the Phil Ivey saga with Borgata